jupyterhub/jupyterhub/docs/source/rbac/tech-implementation.md

 # Technical Implementation

-Roles are stored in the database similarly as users, services, etc. and can be added or modified as explained in {ref}`define_role_target`.
+Roles are stored in the database similarly as users, services, etc., and can be added or modified as explained in {ref}`define_role_target`.
 Objects can gain, change and lose roles.
 For example, one can change a token's role, and as such its permissions, without the need to initiate new token (currently through `add_obj` and `remove_obj` functions in `roles.py`, this will be eventually available through APIs).
 Roles' and scopes' utilities can be found in `roles.py` and `scopes.py` modules.

 ## Resolving roles and scopes
 Roles and scopes are resolved on several occasions as shown in the {ref}`diagram below <checkpoint-fig>`.